infosys-vietnam-book/infosys-vietnam-book.github.io/format.md

 ### Abstract submission
 - Download the template [here]() (zip file, the template adapts Springer Template).
-- The abstract should contain the following.
+- The abstract should contain the following:
     - Title and list of author(s)
     - Introduction, including objectives and contributions of the research
     - Brief literature review